mibracy/cfc-discord-bot/README.md

 Replace appropriately. `clientId` is found on your Discord app's main page. `guildId` is the ID of the server you want to target (see [here](https://www.alphr.com/discord-find-server-id/) on how to find the guild ID). `token` is the token of the of bot.

 Running it should be fairly easy.
 For first time setup, run `npm deploy-commands.js`.
 This will upload the commands to the Discord server.
 You only need to do this once, or if you change the command structure or add/delete commands.
 To actually start the server, run `npm index.js`.
 You should see "Bot ready" if everything is configured right!

+`answer` is the index of the correct option.
+Order counts here!

 ## Creating Questions